plus4070/plus4070.github.io/_posts/2016-01-09-Jekyll with Github.md

 ### JunYoung is on GitHub

-<a class="btn btn-default" href="https://github.com/plus4070/plus4070.github.io">Grab your copy now!</a>
+<a class="btn btn-default" href="https://github.com/plus4070/plus4070.github.io">Get code in Github</a>